Greatest Wolverhampton Players Ever – Top 10 Wolves Legends

 John Richards was a gentleman on and off the pitch and not just a great goalscorer, but a scorer of great goals too.
 He is well remembered for a wonderful partnership with Derek Dougan for the majority of the 1970s.
-His record of 194 goals was a record that few would thought would ever be beaten, until Steve Bull came along.
+His record of 194 goals was a record that few would think would ever be beaten until Steve Bull came along.

 King John really is one of the all-time Wolves legends, winning two League Cups, a UEFA Cup runner-up medal, and a Second Division title, to boot.
 Undoubtedly, he is among the greatest Wolverhampton players ever.